srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

 Strongly recommended

--   ffmpeg and ffprobe - Required for merging separate video and audio files as well as for various post-processing tasks.
+-   ffmpeg and ffprobe - Required for merging separate video and audio files, as well as for various post-processing tasks.
 License depends on the build

-    There are bugs in ffmpeg that causes various issues when used alongside yt-dlp.
+    There are bugs in ffmpeg that cause various issues when used alongside yt-dlp.
 Since ffmpeg is such an important dependency, we provide custom builds with patches for some of these issues at yt-dlp/FFmpeg-Builds.
 See the readme for details on the specific issues solved by these builds

-    Important: What you need is ffmpeg binary, NOT the python package of the same name
+    Important: What you need is ffmpeg binary, NOT the Python package of the same name

 Networking